MuckRock/maternal-mortality/README.md

 ### Minnesota

-Depending on the year, the Minnesota dataset includes either 113 or 114 fields, all of which are found in the original file provided by the state.
+Depending on the year, the Minnesota dataset includes either 113 or 114 fields, all of which are found in the original file provided by the Minnesota Department of Health's Office of Vital Records.
 The 2020 Minnesota dataset does not include a pregnancy checkbox code but does include the pregnancy checkbox text.
 The 2021 and 2022 Minnesota datasets include both the pregnancy checkbox code and text.

 A data dictionary for Minnesota data in its original form is available in this repository — mn_maternal_mortality_data_dictionary.xls — and fields highlighted in yellow have been excluded from this public release in order to preserve identification of the decedent or next of kin.